netscaler/cloud-native-getting-started/on-prem/Unified-Ingress/README.md

     ```
     ![k8s-cluster](images/k8s-cluster.PNG)

-    (Screen-shot above has Kubernetes cluster with one master and one worker node).

 2. [Optional] Set up a Kubernetes dashboard for deploying containerized applications
     Please visit https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/ and follow the steps mentioned to bring the Kubernetes dashboard up as shown below.